fortrabbit/docs/14.tips/migrate-to-fortrabbit.md

 reviewed:   2023-08-15 13:29:46
 title:      Migrate to fortrabbit
-naviTitle:  Migrate to fortrabbit
-excerpt:    Website transfer to fortrabbit
+naviTitle:  Migrate to fortrabbit navigation.excerpt:    Website transfer to fortrabbit
 lead:       How to transfer your website to fortrabbit with confidence.
 ---